con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 These names with meaning both profound and vast;
 Of great significance; peerless; tranquil;
-Good at their start, their middle, and their end; (11)
+With goodness at their start, middle, and end; (11)

 * 'names' is added to the translation to clarify shift of subject